Erudika/erudika.github.io/src/content/blog/Building-a-simple-free-alternative-to-Algolia-and-TypeSense.md

   });
 ```

 ## Final result

-*That’s it!* You can try out the finished thing at the top of this page, above the title.
+*That’s it!* You can try out the search bar by pressing `/` or `Ctrl + K` on this page.

+The full code for the search widget is available [on JSFiddle](https://jsfiddle.net/b310mqoj/7/).

+<script async src="//jsfiddle.net/b310mqoj/8/embed/html,js,css,result/dark/"></script>

-*If you liked this post, you can also follow us [on Twitter](https://twitter.com/erudika) or chat with us
+*If you liked this post, you can try out Para at [ParaIO.com](https://paraio.com) or chat with me
 [on Gitter](https://gitter.im/Erudika/para).*